kenken64/iss-blockchain-go/README.md

 ```

-### Golang notes
+### Golang Notes

-* short variable declaration
+* short variable declaration :=
 * Appending to a slice
-* func append(s []T, vs ...T) []T
+⋅⋅⋅ func append(s []T, vs ...T) []T
 * Go has pointers.
 A pointer holds the memory address of a value.

-The type *T is a pointer to a T value.
+⋅⋅⋅The type *T is a pointer to a T value.
 Its zero value is nil.

-var p *int
+⋅⋅⋅var p *int
-The & operator generates a pointer to its operand.
+⋅⋅⋅The & operator generates a pointer to its operand.

-i := 42
+⋅⋅⋅i := 42
-p = &i
+⋅⋅⋅p = &i
-The * operator denotes the pointer's underlying value.
+⋅⋅⋅The * operator denotes the pointer's underlying value.

-fmt.Println(*p) // read i through the pointer p
+⋅⋅⋅fmt.Println(*p) // read i through the pointer p
-*p = 21         // set i through the pointer p
+⋅⋅⋅*p = 21         // set i through the pointer p
-This is known as "dereferencing" or "indirecting".
+⋅⋅⋅This is known as "dereferencing" or "indirecting".

-Unlike C, Go has no pointer arithmetic.
+⋅⋅⋅Unlike C, Go has no pointer arithmetic.

-sprintf is string formatting
+* sprintf is string formatting

-RFC3339     = "2006-01-02T15:04:05Z07:00"
+* Format use for time.Time parsing RFC3339     = "2006-01-02T15:04:05Z07:00"